Martian01/mrhttpd/Readme.md

 ## Docker

 A Dockerfile is provided that can be used to build Docker images.
-On Docker Hub there is a pre built-image available that has been built using the configuration file mrhttpd-docker.conf in the repository.
+On Docker Hub there is a pre built-image available that has been built using the configuration file `mrhttpd-docker.conf` in the repository.
 You can employ that Docker image via

 	docker run -d -p 8080:8080 -v <document directory>:/opt/mrhttpd/public dockahdockah/mrhttpd

-If you want your own error pages, you can mount a directory on `/opt/mrhttpd/private`.
+If you want to display own error pages, you can mount a directory on `/opt/mrhttpd/private`.

+There is an alternative Docker image `dockahdockah/mrhttpd-put` built with the configuration file `mrhttpd-docker-put.conf`.
+It is designed to accept file uploads via PUT and POST, and provides JSON directory listings.
+It can be used as a simple HTTP-based file server.

 ## References